3G Capital's austere empire-building weighs on Kraft's Unilever bid

 Buyout firm 3G Capital managed to build a consumer empire with a market value of over $140 billion in just seven years.
-Yet its ruthless approach to costs may end up hampering 3G-backed Kraft Heinz Co's $143 billion bid for Unilever Plc.
+Yet its ruthless approach to costs may end up hampering 3G-backed Kraft Heinz Co's (KHC.O) $143 billion bid for Unilever Plc (ULVR.L).

 3G made its name in corporate America by orchestrating large debt-laden acquisitions and then slashing costs dramatically to juice profits.
 Using a strategy called zero-based budgeting, its managers must justify all expenses, from pencils to forklifts.